elitcloud/elit/docs/quick_start/decode_python.rst

    dep = DEPBiaffineParser().load(ELIT_DEP_BIAFFINE_EN_MIXED)
    sdp = SDPBiaffineParser().load(ELIT_SDP_BIAFFINE_EN_MIXED)

-   tools = [tok, morph, pos, ner, dep, sdp]
+   tools = [tok, pos, morph, ner, dep, sdp]

    docs = [
        'Emory University is a private research university in Atlanta, Georgia.
 The university is ranked 21st nationally according to U.S. News.', 'Emory University was founded in 1836 by the Methodist Episcopal Church.
-It was named in honor of John Emory who was a Methodist bishop.'
+It was named in honor of John Emory who was a Methodist bishop.']
-   ]

    for tool in tools:
        docs = tool.decode(docs)

    print(docs)

 NLP Output